rbhoomika53-lang/Prog1/README.md

 # Prog1
-I am learning GitHub step by step <br>then i can utilise git hub in global projects
+I am learning GitHub step by step <br>then i can utilise git hub in global projects<br>
+then after i told to some about GitHub functions